Haiti: Literature

-Haiti has always been a literary nation that has produced poetry, novels, and plays of international recognition.
+Haiti has produced poetry, novels, and plays of international recognition.
 The French colonial experience established the French language as the venue of culture and prestige, and since then it has dominated the literary circles and the literary production.
 However, since the 18th century there has been a sustained effort to write in Haitian Creole.
 The recognition of Creole as an official language has led to an expansion of novels, poems, and plays in Creole.
 In 1975, Franketienne was the first to break with the French tradition in fiction with the publication of Dezafi, the first novel written entirely in Haitian Creole.
 Other well known Haitian authors include Jean Price-Mars, Jacques Roumain, Jacques Stephen Alexis, Marie Vieux-Chauvet, Pierre Clitandre, René Depestre, Edwidge Danticat, Lyonel Trouillot and Dany Laferrière.

 Folklore and mythology

 Haiti is known for its folklore traditions.
 Much of this is rooted in Haitian Vodou tradition.
 Belief in zombies is also common.
 Other folkloric creatures include the lougarou.